webrecorder/browsertrix/frontend/docs/docs/deploy/customization.md

 The `endpoint_url` should be provided in 'path prefix' form (with the bucket after the path), eg:
 `https://s3provider.example.com/bucket/path/`.

-Browsertrix will handle presigning S3 URLs so that WACZ files (and other data) can be accessed directly, using URLSs of the form: `https://s3provider.example.com/bucket/path/to/files/crawl.wacz?signature...`
+Browsertrix will handle presigning S3 URLs so that WACZ files (and other data) can be accessed directly, using URLs of the form: `https://s3provider.example.com/bucket/path/to/files/crawl.wacz?signature...`

 Since the local Minio service is not used, `minio_local: false` can be set to save resource in not deploying Minio.